Best 4000 Watt Generator Reviewed for 2020

 It will tell you the current power output, run time, voltage, and fuel levels.

-The generator has a telescoping handle with an additional top handle for easy portability.
+This portable generator has a telescoping handle with an additional top handle for easy portability.

 When it comes to noise level, the iGen4500 operates at a volume level as low as 53 dBA.